qligier/ch-epr/PMP-issues.md

 ## Document IDs management

 How to deal with document IDs in respect to DocumentEntry vs DocumentReference, CDA vs FHIR/XML vs FHIR/JSON?
 Same ID for the three?
 Three IDs?
 Two IDs (CDA and FHIR)?
-No good solution, issues with references between documents (a CDA that references a FHIR by example), issues with translating between CDA and FHIR (IDs
+No good solution, issues with references between documents (a CDA that references a FHIR by example), issues with translating between CDA and FHIR (keep or translate the IDs?).

+E.g. to choose document type, need to use differents IDs in ITI-43 but should use the same ID in ITI-65.

 ## Other issues